 The effect of planting date in cucumber –maize intercropping in the yield of cucumber fruit (kg/plot) is shown in Table 3.
 The result showed that planting date in cucumber –maize intercropping system had significant (P<0.05) effect on the yield of cucumber.

 At both years, the result indicated that cucumber planted the same date with maize had significantly (P<0.05) higher fruit yield (Kg/plot) than cucumber planted two weeks before maize and cucumber planted two weeks after maize respectively except the intercrop of maize with cucumber marketer in 2023, where cucumber planted at the same date with maize only had significantly (P<0.05) higher yield (Kg/plot) than cucumber planted two weeks after maize but at par with cucumber planted two weeks before maize.
-Cucumber planted with maize at the same time were statistically (P>0.05) at par with that of sole –cucumber system in terms of fruit yield (Kg/plot) except cucumber marketer intercropped with maize in 2024 that was significantly (P<0.05) lower than its sole-cucumber cropping system.
-In both 2023 and 2024, the fruit yield (Kg/ha) in which cucumber was planted at the same date with maize and the ones that cucumber was planted two weeks before maize had Mona Lisa, Murano and Nandini 732 significantly (P<0.05) higher fruit yield (Kg/plot) than cucumber marketer.
+Cucumber planted with maize at the same time were statistically (P>0.05) at par with that of sole cucumber system in terms of fruit yield (Kg/plot) except cucumber marketer intercropped with maize in 2024 that was significantly (P<0.05) lower than its sole-cucumber cropping system.
+In both 2023 and 2024, the fruit yield (Kg/ha) in which cucumber was planted at the same date with maize and the ones that cucumber was planted two weeks before maize had Mona Lisa, Murano 2 and Nandini 732 significantly (P<0.05) higher fruit yield (Kg/plot) than cucumber marketer.

 Table 3: Effect of Planting Date in Cucumber- Maize Intercropping on the Yield of Cucumber Fruit